sunilkahalekar/vajra_ebpf_extension/README.md

 The extension bridges the feature gap of osquery on Linux in comparison to auditd adding the following into the osquery:
 1. Granular File Integrity Monitoring (FIM)
 2. Process Auditing
-3. Socket (listen, accept, connect and close) events
+3. Socket events (listen, accept, connect and close) give information like protocol,local_address, remote_address, local_port and remote_port
-4. Ability to query the current status of security products installed on the system
-5. Ability to monitor application specific log files
+4. Ability to monitor application specific log files

-It uses new kernel functionality (eBPF) to capture the process, socket, and other types of events.
+It uses new kernel functionality (eBPF) to capture the process, file and socket events.
-With eBPF enabled we will have access to tables bpf_process_events, bpf_file_events and bpf_socket_events that are equivalent to the standard process_events and socket_events tables.
+With eBPF enabled we will have access to tables bpf_process_events, bpf_file_events and bpf_socket_events that are equivalent to the standard process_events, file_event and socket_events tables.

 Enabling eBPF for osquery on Linux requires the following flags:

 	 --disable_events=false --enable_bpf_events=true

 # Container Monitoring
 A further advantage when using eBPF rather than the audit subsystem is greater visibility into containers and management systems including both Docker and Kubernetes.